fonteeboa/react-profile/README_EN.md

 ## Visual Style
 This version of the portfolio was created in earthy tones, inspired by the idea of coffee, providing a warm and professional appearance.

+## Pilot Version
+This is a pilot version of the portfolio, not the official version.
+We are conducting layout and component tests, but it already serves as a starting point for the development of the final version.

 ## Access to the Portfolio
 You can access the published version of my portfolio on Vercel through the following link: https://react-profile-black.vercel.app